Labonneguigue/Labonneguigue.github.io/_posts/2018-10-10-Building-A-Self-Driving-RC-Car.md

 ### Neural Network Visualisation

-It seems like this neural network is little bit like black magic but it really isn't.
-What we can do is look at the internal activations at the same time as inference is happening to see what is causing the output.
+At first sight, it appears as this neural network is a little bit like black magic but it really isn't.
+What we can do is look at the internal activations at the same time as the inference is happening to see what is causing the output.

 By performing a deconvolution of the neural network after giving a sample image as input, the areas of activation can be stacked up into an image.
 It is also called the _saliency map_.
 Here is the resulting image with the saliency map merged in the input image.